Holme Moss

 Holme Moss (1719 ft a.s.l.) is high moorland on the border between the Holme Valley district of Kirklees in West Yorkshire and the High Peak district of Derbyshire in England.
-Historically on the boundary between the West Riding of Yorkshire and Cheshire, it is just inside the boundary of the Peak District National Park.
+Historically on the boundary between the West Riding of Yorkshire and Cheshire, it is within the boundary of the Peak District National Park.
 The A6024 road between Holmfirth and Longdendale crosses the moor near its highest point close to Holme Moss transmitting station's prominent mast.

 Watershed

 Water seeping from the surrounding moorland into Rake Dike is the source of the River Holme.
 Rake Dike rising from Kay Edge on the moor flows through the village of Holme into Brownhill Reservoir, about a mile below the moor, and passes down through the Holme Valley to Huddersfield, where it flows into the River Colne.
 The upper part of the moor continues into Black Hill which is crossed by the Pennine Way north–south footpath.